Optometry is a healthcare profession concerned with examination, diagnosis and treatment of the human visual system.

 The average starting salary for our 2012 Optometry graduates was £13,011 (Salaries for registered optometrists vary considerably, and can be between £25,000 and £60,000.)

 Typical offer (UCAS tariff points): 340

-GCSE English, Maths and at least 2 sciences (i.e. Double Award Science Biology/Chemistry/Physics) minimum grade C.
+GCSE English, Maths and at least 2 sciences (i.e. Double Award Science Biology/Chemistry/Physics) at grade C or above.